knobs-dials/catprinter/README.md

 # How (run)

-Run `python catprint.py`, it should run the little server and start a browser for you to poke at (in windows, you can avoid opeing a cmd window by running `run.bat`)
+Run `python catprint.py`, it should run the little server and start a browser tab for you to poke at (in windows, you can avoid opeing a cmd window by running `run.bat`)

 # What, more technically

 A little more technically, it is:
-- a HTTP server that actually does the bluetooth communication
+- a HTTP server that actually does the bluetooth communication, and some image conversion
-- that serves a web page to contact itself for you to poke at
+- that serves a web page, to contact itself for you to poke at

 As-is it's meant to be viewed from the same host, but it was written in a way that makes it easy enough